 *A note to readers of The Garden magazine: to hear Chris Young speaking to Anna Skibniewski-Ball about RHS Flower Show Cardiff, please listen out for episode 149 of the RHS Gardening Podcast, which will be broadcast on 21 February.

 ►RHS Chelsea Flower Show ►How to grow rhubarb ►More info on perennials ► The Garden magazine ►RHS Photographic Competition

 February 2019 – Spawning glories, drought lessons and how to beat tomato blight

-This month we dip into the murky waters of garden ponds to get a seasonal lowdown on frog spawn, before drying off to discuss what gardening lessons can be taken from last summer's extreme weather conditions.
-Plus an expert look at tomato blight and how gardeners can avoid it.
+This month we dip into the murky waters of garden ponds to get a seasonal lowdown on frog spawn from wildlife expert Helen Bostock, before drying off to discuss what gardening lessons can be taken from last summer's extreme weather conditions with Principal Horticultural Advisor Leigh Hunt.
+Plus an expert look at tomato blight from lifelong plant breeder Simon Crawford who shares his tips on how gardeners can avoid it.

 Useful links ►Advice on garden ponds ►RHS find a plant ►RHS Science ►Tips on tomato blight ►Dealing with drought ►The Garden magazine ►Join the RHS

 January 2019 – Wintergreen ferns with Matt Pottage, fabulous foliage at Rosemoor and CSI Wisley